skx/cpmulator/README.md

 </details>

-You can also launch a binary directly, by specifying it's path upon the command-line, followed by any optional arguments:
+You can also launch a binary directly by specifying it's path upon the command-line, followed by any optional arguments:

 ```
 $ cpmulator /path/to/binary [optional-args]